- The Humble Man is Promoted

-In the Scroll of the Message of Adonai’s Compassion (Megillah of Esther-Haddasah) every name and place name means something.
-The Spirit of the Holy One is a literary genius (beyond our understanding) and everything in His Holy Scriptures is filled with infinite meaning.
-So much so that none but the Messiah is actually able to plumb the depths of all of the eternal wisdom and immeasurable beauty that is stored up in God’s Word.
+In the Scroll of Esther every name and place name means something.
+The Scroll of Esther is a literary masterpiece.
+Everything in the Megillah is filled with infinite meaning.
+So much so that none but the Messiah is actually able to plumb the depths of all of the eternal wisdom and immeasurable beauty that is stored up in the Megillah.

 - Queen: A title which implies immortality.
-Without a queen, when the king dies, his kingdom dies and his dynasty ends; as well, she is the source of fellowship and communion for the king.
+Without a queen, when the king dies, his kingdom dies and his dynasty ends.

 - Vashti: Means beautiful woman.
-The Queen of Ahasuerus who refused to leave her own banquet and obey Ahasuerus’ command to come into his presence at his Shushan feast is a type of regal pride.
+The Queen of the Lion King who refused to leave her own banquet and obey his command to come into his presence at his Shushan feast is a symbol of regal pride.

 The proposal to banish Vashti from the kingdom was made by Memucan.
-Memucan means “Dignified” (one who exercises “self-control”).
-He was one of the seven princes of Persia and Media who saw the king’s face and who sat first in the kingdom.
+Memucan’s name means “Dignified”.
+He is one of the seven princes of Persia and Media who saw the king’s face and who sat before him first in the kingdom.